 Few destinations in the world are as uniquely alluring as Japan, a place where time-honoured traditions exist alongside cutting-edge modernity, and futuristic skyscrapers soar above tranquil temples.
 Boasting ancient history, compelling culture, and world-class cuisine, Japan is perfect for an unforgettable and inspiring holiday.

-Because there’s so much to see and do, it’s also one of the best destinations for a tailor-made tour.
-While some people may be drawn to Japan’s energetic megacities, and be keen to see as much as possible, others might prefer to venture off the beaten path, exploring the quieter corners of the country in a meaningful and unhurried way.
-You might even want to combine the two, pairing a city break with a mountain escape.
+While some people may be drawn to Japan’s energetic megacities and be keen to see as much as possible, others might prefer to venture off the beaten path, exploring the quieter corners of the country in a meaningful and unhurried way.
+You might even wish to combine the two, pairing a city break with a mountain escape.

 1. You can explore vibrant cities like Tokyo, Kyoto, and Hiroshima